How do I get a doctor's note for work or school?

 We all need a doctor's note at some point in our lives when medical conditions interfere with our other responsibilities.

 Sometimes, the hassle of setting up an appointment, traveling to the office, and asking for a physical note seems too much effort, especially when you're sick.

 For some, this kind of effort may make it not worth getting the note, or even impossible if your doctor has an appointment available.

 If you've ever experienced this dilemma, you're not alone.
 Minor medical conditions that might not otherwise be worth the effort or cost for a note place you in the difficult position of deciding between your health and your commitments.
 Fortunately, PlushCare is here to help.

-You can talk to an online doctor and get a doctor's note through PlushCare.
+You can talk to an experienced online doctor and get a doctor's note through PlushCare.
 Our board-certified physicians are highly trained and can diagnose your condition and prescribe necessary medications.